 Love for Words — ‘Harvest Moon’

 Now, this time of year has been for centuries, the harvest season for North America and Europe.
 Back before electric light and tractors with lights, the harvest moon was especially significant.
-Farmers knew they had three nights with extra time to work by, provided by skylight after the sunset.
+Farmers knew they had three nights with extra time to work by, provided by skylight after sunset.

 For us in modern day, we may pause to enjoy the moonrise in a particular autumn beauty.
-Because of the moon’s position with earth this time of year, we view the moonrise close to the horizon – through the earth’s atmosphere, that is thicker than the atmosphere overhead.
-It is because of this point of view that we see the moon in a yellow, orange or reddish hue.
+Because of the moon’s position with earth this time of year, we view the moonrise close to the horizon – through the earth’s atmosphere, that is thicker than the atmosphere above it.
+It is because of this point of view that we oft see the moon in a yellow, orange or reddish hue.

 *** Jacquée T. selects and schedules each featured Word in the spirit of writing, reading, and of improved expression.
 Love for Words sponsors support her schedule and selection as a whole, and the and fun spirit of this series.
 Please check out the links to sponsor websites, one link provided per day, and see how they may add quality to your life.